apollographql/apollo-client/.api-reports/api-report-react.md

     abstract extract(optimistic?: boolean): TSerialized;
     // (undocumented)
     gc(): string[];
+    // Warning: (ae-forgotten-export) The symbol "getApolloCacheMemoryInternals" needs to be exported by the entry point index.d.ts
+    //
+    // @internal
+    getMemoryInternals?: typeof getApolloCacheMemoryInternals;
     // Warning: (ae-forgotten-export) The symbol "StoreObject" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)